-What is ending balance
+What is an ending balance

 The ending balance within your accounting system represents the total of all assets, equity, and liabilities.
 Often referred to as the closing balance, it manifests when concluding an accounting period.